kbventures/next-i18next-blog/blog.md

 12. **Cross-Browser Tests:** Test your i18n features across different browsers to ensure compatibility and consistent behavior.

 13. **Accessibility (a11y) Tests:** Verify that language changes do not introduce accessibility issues, such as broken focus or navigation.

-14. **Automated End-to-End Tests:** Consider setting up automated end-to-end tests using testing frameworks like Cypress or Selenium.
-These tests can simulate user interactions and verify i18n behavior across different scenarios.

-Remember that i18n testing should be an ongoing process as you make updates to your app.
-Automate these tests where possible to ensure consistent quality as your app evolves.